 For example, a person who searches for “digital marketing” is looking for something very different than someone who types “digital marketing jobs”.

 In this case, unless it’s a recruitment ad, it’s in everyone’s best interest that the ad not even appear.
 It would risk a click you’ll have to pay for that you won’t convert into the customer you want.
-Plus, it makes your ad appear irrelevant to AdWords.
+Plus, it makes your ad appear irrelevant to Ads.

 When you add negative keywords, you reduce the chances that someone will accidentally click on your ad, thinking it’s something else.

 As you start your campaign, you’ll find more negative keywords to add to your list.
 Keeping your ad from appearing where it shouldn’t is just as important as having it appear where it should.